How Does A Ductless Mini-Split System Work?

 The Evaporator Unit

 The blower, or evaporator unit, of a ductless mini-split system, is the indoor component that sits on the wall of the space.
 It is thin and about 3 inches long.
 A blower’s primary role is to suck in warm air from that space in your home, absorb the moisture and heat from the air, and blow cold air back into the house.
 When the evaporator blows cold air into the house, it simultaneously sends all the moisture and heat it collects outdoors through the conduit.

 The conduit connects the indoor air unit to the external component of the ductless mini-split system.
 The thin, long cable houses the power cable, condensate drain, and refrigerant tubing.
 The conduit feeds electrical power to the outdoor and indoor components.
 It’s also the pathway for moisture and heat from inside the room.

 The condenser is the external component of a ductless mini-split unit.
 It’s designed to receive the heat from the room and pass it to the outdoor air.
 The condenser sucks indoor air that contains heat and moisture.

 You can contact us to learn more about ductless mini-split systems and how they can improve energy efficiency in your home.
 We also specialize in gas furnace services, residential services, indoor air quality testing and improvement, central AC services.
-If you want to install a ductless mini-split system in your building, look no further than My Guys Heating & Air Conditioning.
+If you want to install a ductless mini-split system in your building, look no further than My Guys Plumbing, Heating & Air Conditioning.
 For assistance with your HVAC or other home energy needs in Conroe, Texas, call us today.